tldr-pages/tldr/pages/linux/btrfs-rescue.md

 `sudo btrfs rescue fix-device-size {{path/to/partition}}`

-- Recover corrupted superblock from correct copies (recover the root of filesystem tree):
+- Recover a corrupted superblock from correct copies (recover the root of filesystem tree):

 `sudo btrfs rescue super-recover {{path/to/partition}}`

-- Recover from interrupted transactions (fixes log replay problems):
+- Recover from an interrupted transactions (fixes log replay problems):

 `sudo btrfs rescue zero-log {{path/to/partition}}`